Fun Day Trip Ideas from 13 European Cities

 - Getting There: Accessible from the metro with a stop at Ottaviano-S. Pietro.
 There are also several buses that pass by or stop at the Vatican.

 We loved exploring these three islands off the Venetian lagoon’s coast.
 It was like stepping back in time in Torcello.
 It was interesting to wander through deserted houses, see old churches here and even cross a Devil’d Bridge.
 Murano, the Glass Island, is almost synonymous with the art of glass blowing.
 Our tour stopped at one of the factories for a demonstration.
 It was so fascinating to watch them turn glass into a work of art.
 There are several glassmaking factories to visit where you can watch artisans work.
 There’s also a glass museum, lighthouse and canals and colorful buildings that make this island a great place to visit or as a stopover.

 If you only have time to do one island, we highly recommend Burano.
 We loved this island’s many colorful buildings.
 This colorful isle is guaranteed to cheer you up even on a cloudy day.
 Wander the charming streets and you never know what you’ll find around the corner.
 Burano is also known for its lace making.
 There are a few stores that still do this handmade process and you may get lucky and see a demo.
 There was also a leaning bell tower here which made for a great marker.

 - Getting There: Vaporettos are available to visit Murano and Burano separately.
 Book Venice Day Trips on Viator to tour the islands

-- Getting There: 50-minute fast train from Sta Lucia or Mestre stations
+- Getting There: 1 hr 10 minute fast train from Santa Lucia or Mestre stations to Verona

 Day trip from Lisbon, Portugal